An appraisal report is investigation that concludes an opinion of value.

-The purpose of a home inspection is to investigate the structure of the property from basement to top.
+The point of a home inspection is to evaluate the structure of the house from bottom to top.

-Usually, a home inspection report will explain the amenities and the requirements of the property: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Generally, a home inspection report will explain the amenities and the necessities of the house: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 A CMA delivers a "ball park figure."

 Being a documented and containing a carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.